16 best websites for design inspiration in 2025

 The website invites visitors into the mind of famed designer Michael Kors, drawing inspiration from muses of the 1970s.
 The layout and monochromatic UI truly exemplify and embody his sleek Fall and Winter 2023 Collection.

-Let this serve as inspiration for your next blogger or high fashion client’s new website design.
+Let this platform serve as a prime source of design inspiration for your next blogger or high-fashion project’s website design.

 10. Slite